Applied Anthropology Graduate Major (MA, MS, PhD)

 ETHNOGRAPHIC METHODS | ||

-For the Master of Arts degree, the student must show second proficiency (including American Sign Language) equivalent to that attained at the end of a second-year university course in that language with a grade of "C" (2.00) or better.
-Students who have successfully completed at least two years of high school in a language other than English will have fulfilled this requirement.
+For the MA degree, the student must show second language proficiency equivalent to that attained at the end of a second-year university course in that language with a grade of "C" (GPA 2.00) or better (American Sign Language is allowed as a second language).
+Students who have successfully completed at least two years of high school in a language other than English will have fulfilled this requirement

 MAIS Degree